cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 externalLink: false
 ---

-_This part 1 of a series of upcoming posts on my career and code retreat retrospective — what has been great, what has been horrible.
+_This is part 1 of a series of upcoming posts on my career and code retreat retrospective — what has been great, what has been horrible.
 Please pardon my English as I am not a native English speaker._

 ## What is Educational/Code Retreat